MishoMish/adif-log-manager-pro/README.md

 A modern, web-based amateur radio log manager for ADIF files with advanced filtering, duplicate detection, and export capabilities.

+**⚠️ Early Development Notice:** This application is currently in early development.
+If you encounter any problems or have suggestions, please contact me via GitHub Issues.

 ## Features

 - 📁 **Multi-file Upload**: Upload and merge multiple ADIF files